Stadion Stali Mielec

 The Stadion Stali Mielec (Stal Mielec Stadium) is a multi-use stadium in Mielec, Poland, with a 6,849 seating capacity.
 It has been the home ground of Stal Mielec since its opening in 1953 and is also used by the LKS Mielec athletic club.

 The stadium is officially named the Stadion Miejski im.
-Grzegorza Lato (Grzegorz Lato Municipal Stadium), but it is commonly referred to by its historical name due to its long-standing association with the club.
+Grzegorza Lato (Grzegorz Lato Municipal Stadium).

 The stadium has hosted numerous European Champions Cup, UEFA Cup, and Poland national team matches, including FIFA World Cup and UEFA European Championship qualifiers.
 Most notably, the stadium hosted Real Madrid in the 1976–77 European Cup with a record attendance exceeding 40,000 spectators.
 In 2025, the stadium hosted matches of the UEFA Women's Under-19 Championship.